katharina-lang/rlhf/README.md

 ### Data Labeling
 Every iteration a Labeling instance is created and it's function `get_labeled_data` is called.
 This returns the labeled data in a format similar to the one in the paper "Deep reinforcement learning from human preferences".
-A array of triplet is returned here.
-One triplet looks like the following (trajectory1, trajectory2, (label1, label2)) and a trajectory consists of n observation action pairs (n=segment_size).
+An array of triplets is returned here.
+One triplet looks like the following: (trajectory1, trajectory2, (label1, label2)).
+A trajectory consists of n observation action pairs (n=segment_size).
 Through `get_labeled_data()` random segments get selected and a segment is a triplet of the trajectory, the env_reward and the predicted reward.
 The environment reward is the sum over all env_rewards for the corresponding observation action pairs.
-# evtl tuple wenn wir predicted reward entfernen
+# Evtl tuple, wenn wir predicted reward entfernen
-After segment selection the wanted number of labeled pairs are created.
-Per default a uncertainty based method is used but it is also possible to randomly select these pairs.
+After segment selection, the wanted number of labeled pairs is created.
+Per default, an uncertainty-based method is used but it is also possible to randomly select these pairs.
-For the uncertainty based approach, every reward model (there is an ensemble if wanted, more about this in [Reward Model Training](Reward-Model-Training)) predicts the reward for the trajectories.
+For the uncertainty-based approach, every reward model (there is an ensemble if wanted, more about this in [Reward Model Training](Reward-Model-Training)) predicts the reward for the trajectories.
 The sum is taken and the preference per model is saved.
-From these preferences the variance computed and saved.
+From these preferences, the variance is computed and saved.
 The labeled pairs with the highest variance are returned and we exit the labeling process and continue in `main.py`.

 ### Reward Model Training